 - members of the Senior Management Group; and

 - staff with budgetary responsibility listed on the UNIORG list.

 In addition, we ask members of staff that are identified by Financial Services, as well as, members of staff that are requested by a member of the Senior Management Group, to also complete declarations.

 As a member of at least one of the above categories, these colleagues are asked to declare any matters which might influence, or be seen to influence, their conduct in respect to business and decision making.
 Declarations should be made on first appointment and thereafter annually.

 Please note that the Register is open to public inspection.

-Compulsory declarations are held by Governance and Legal Affairs and are collected via an online survey.
+Compulsory declarations are held by Governance and Legal Services and are collected via an online survey.
 For colleagues who have previously completed the register, they can review and confirm whether their previous responses remain current and amend them where necessary.